Euclide railway station

-The Piazza Euclide railway station is a railway station in Rome (Italy), on the Rome–Civitacastellana–Viterbo railway, managed by ATAC.
+The Euclide railway station is a railway station in Rome (Italy), on the Rome–Civitacastellana–Viterbo railway, managed by ASTRAL (Lazio).

 It is the only underground stop of the line, excluding the Flaminio terminus.

 The official name of the facility is Stazione Euclide, as shown on the signs visible from the square; in the past, however, it was indicated on the railway timetables as Roma P. Euclide or, in another source, as p.za Euclide.

 Location

 The stop is located in the urban track of Rome, in Piazza Euclide, in the quarter Pinciano on the border with the quarter Parioli; it is accessed from one of the buildings located on the square, on the corner with Via Civinini, in front of the Basilica of the Immaculate Heart of Mary.

 The platforms are accessed via a first flight of stairs leading to the mezzanine, followed by two further flights leading to the two side platforms.

 It is one of the stops of the line that record the most traffic, since it is located in a densely inhabited area with a high number of offices.
 The facility serves the residential quarters Parioli and Pinciano.